redstone99/hass-alert2/README.md

 #### Common alert features

 Alerts may pass additional data to the notifier via the `data` field.
 This is convenient for notification platforms such as [`mobile_app`](https://companion.home-assistant.io/docs/notifications/notifications-basic/). `data` must be a dictionary.
-Values may be template strings, in which case they are eval'd.
-This means that string results must have extra quotes around them.
-Other types such as numbers and boolean True/False do not need quotes.
+Values may be templates which product string values.
+Templates can occur in nested sub-dictionaries.
 See examples below.

 Template strings in `data` fields can access a variable, `notify_reason`, containing the reason for the notification.  `notify_reason` may take the following string values: